 It’s no secret that cold weather can do a number on our skin — whether we find ourselves waking up with cracked lips or realizing our hands have dried out from constant hand-washing.
-Rebecca Carrera, owner of Maven Beauty Bar in Frederick, Md, shares five beauty mistakes to avoid this winter:
+Rebecca Carrera, owner of Maven Beauty Bar in Frederick, Maryland, shares five beauty mistakes to avoid this winter.

 Taking Hot Showers

 Lingering in a hot shower on a cold winter morning may feel amazing, but that scalding water is not amazing for your skin!
 After about 15 minutes the hot water begins to compromise the lipid layer of your skin, where fatty acids bind in moisture.
 Shorten the length of your shower or just turn down the temp.
 This beauty mistake might be a hard one to break, but your skin will thank you!

 Any foaming facial cleanser containing sulfates, no matter what time of year, can really dry out your skin.
 When the temperature starts to dip below 60 degrees, swap out your foaming cleanser for a cleansing cream or cleansing oil.
 You won’t strip away your natural moisturizing factor.
 Any skin type can benefit from an oil cleanser, even oily skin.